tjnine/Eco-OOP-Framework/README.md

 - Mailing List (needs email confirmation)

 #Installation
-- import the .sql file in the "extras" directory.
+- import the .sql file in the "extras" directory (add to repo)
 - upload files to server
 - enjoy!